 Jake Rudy graduated in May 2011 from UNI with a dual degree in Political Science and Sociology.
 Through an active undergraduate career that included serving as the student body Vice President, Jake developed an interested in working in higher education.
 He attended graduate school at the University of Kansas in the Higher Education Administration program where he had an assistantship as an academic advisor in the School of Education Advising Center.

-Matt Bries is a May 2009 graduate from UNI with a major in Business Management: Human Resources with the designation of University Honors with Distinction.
+Matt Bries graduated in May 2009 from UNI with a major in Business Management: Human Resources with the designation of University Honors with Distinction.
 Currently Matt is a Supply Management Specialist at John Deere Waterloo Works.
 Matt stated, “The Honors Program provided me with an exceptional opportunity to take my learning to a deeper level while exploring topics not available to the general student body.
 Beyond the classroom, honors enhanced my self-confidence through hands-on leadership activities and provided me a vital network of friends and colleagues.”

 Matt recently provided a lead gift to initiate the Honors Alumni Endowed Scholarship in recognition of the program's impact, saying that the Honors Program helped to give him the leadership, confidence, and skill-set necessary to build a successful foundation for his career with John Deere.
 Matt concluded by saying, “Honors not only helped me learn throughout my time at UNI, but more importantly taught me how to learn.”